Edward R. McNicholas

 - “Toward a Safe Harbor for the Cloud,” iTech Law European Conference (Rome, October 2012).

-- “Privacy Litigation: The Evolution in Theories,” IAPP Privacy Academy (Baltimore, September 2009).
+- “Privacy Litigation: The Evolution in Theories,” IAPP Privacy Academy (Baltimore, MD., September 2009).

 - “Minimizing the Weight of Regulation,” Security Standard Conference (Chicago, September 2007).